 skirtings raised, the furniture pillaged and ripped and smashed — no one could have slept in the house except on a bed of broken plaster.
 T. gave his orders

 …Finding a place to sleep in the lunar module may be the’ toughest problem.
 The module wasn’t

-…All told, 17 persons? were sleeping in the Tate apartment at the time of the firei-Twelve were the children of Mrs.
+…All told, 17 persons? were sleeping in the Tate apartment at the time of the firei-

 Some thoughts about these results:

 Second, this is a cautionary tale about the use of dictionaries.
 The ‘use as a place to sleep’ sense doesn’t appear in any of the 12 dictionaries that I checked (American Heritage, Cambridge, Collins, Longman, McMillan, Merriam Webster’s 3rd (unabridged), Merriam Webster’s Collegiate, Merriam Webster’s Advanced Learner’s Dictionary, Oxford Advanced Learner’s Dictionary, Oxford Dictionary of English, Oxford English Dictionary, Random House).
-That ought to give pause to any lawyers and judges who think that dictionaries can answer all questions about word meaning.
+That ought to give pause to anyone who think that dictionaries can answer all questions about word meaning.

-The moral of the story is that while judges and lawyers should be encouraged to learn about and use corpus linguistics, that should ideally happen in the context of learning about linguistics more generally.
+The moral of the story is that while judges and lawyers should be encouraged to learn about and use corpus linguistics, that should ideally happen in the context of learning more generally how to think like a linguist.